 This guide is for anyone looking for inspiration for their expedition food plan.
 I’ve covered all meals as well as ideas for dietary requirements such as vegetarian, vegan and gluten-free.
 I originally wrote this guide for anyone doing their Duke of Edinburgh (DofE) expedition…..but it’s relevant for anyone planning any type of expedition such as a thru-hike or kayaking adventure.

-Planning a Duke of Edinburgh (DofE) expedition?
-These DofE food ideas will help you prepare meals and snacks for your expedition phase.
+These expedition food ideas will help you prepare meals and snacks for your expedition.
 Where possible I’ve added links to show you examples of the sorts of foods you can buy easily from the supermarket or from outdoor stores.

-You should never underestimate the importance of food on your DofE expedition.
-Eating well will keep your energy levels up and will give you the energy needed to get through long days on your feet.
-A simple snack can give you a boost when needed and keep up morale.
+You should never underestimate the importance of food on your expedition.
+Eating well will keep your reserves up and will give you the energy needed to get through long days on the move.

 YOU MIGHT ALSO WANT TO CHECK OUT:

 - 7 Tips for staying warm in a tent

 - How to pack a hiking backpack like a pro

 - DofE Kit list: The best rucksack and gear for your expedition